E008001/Multi-path-CNN/README.md

-# Multi-path-CNN
+## Multi-path CNN
-Multi – path Convolution Neural Network for Lung Cancer Detection
+Multi – path Convolution Neural Networks for Lung Cancer Detection
 ## The Problem
 In the United States, lung cancer strikes 225,000 people every year, and accounts for $12 billion in health care costs.
 Early detection is critical to give patients the best chance at recovery and survival.